Table of Contents

 Watch: Cryogenic Label Performance in Ultra-Low Temperature Storage

-In this short demo, you will see how the Direct2Lab QT-6600 printer applies cryogenic labels to common lab containers and how those labels perform in true ultra-low temperature conditions, including handling, adhesion quality, and barcode readability in real freezer use.
+In this short demo, you can see how the Direct2Lab QT-6600 printer applies cryogenic labels to common lab containers and how those labels perform in real ultra-low-temperature conditions, including handling, adhesion quality, and barcode readability in freezer use.

 Frequently Asked Questions